6 Sources

 Source: ET

-Fan Xinquan, a 60-year-old retired electronics worker in Beijing, exemplifies this enthusiasm.
-He started raising a lobster hoping the AI agent could organize his specialized industry knowledge better than chatbots like DeepSeek.
-"OpenClaw can actually help you accomplish many practical things," he said at an event hosted by AI startup Zhipu
+Fan Xinquan, a 60-year-old retired electronics worker in Beijing, exemplifies the diverse user base embracing this technology.
+He hopes the AI agent can organize his specialized industry knowledge better than chatbots like DeepSeek

 1